ngs-lang/ngs/doc/ngslang.1.md

 		# Output: 10
 	}

-# Methods, method implementations and calling
+# Methods, multimethods and calling

 Each value in NGS has a type, similar to many other languages.
-One of the main features of NGS is choosing the correct **method implementation** based on types of the arguments:
+One of the main features of NGS is choosing the correct method of a multimethod, based on types of the arguments:
 Let's start with the following snippet:

 	F +(a:Int, b:Int) {